AusClimateService/npcp/reports/phase1/phase1_report.md

 Some of these methods have been used previously in major projects undertaken by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and/or the Bureau of Meteorology (who are working together on the ACS).
-For instance, the QDC method was used to produce application ready climate data for the Climate Change in Australia project
+For instance, the QDC method was used to produce application-ready climate data for the Climate Change in Australia project
 ([CSIRO and Bureau of Meteorology, 2015](https://www.climatechangeinaustralia.gov.au/en/communication-resources/reports/)), while the QME and MRNBC methods were used to produce the latest